 Defending against DDoS reflection attacks often requires a multipronged effort, and it can take many different parties across the internet to effectively manage the threat from such attacks.
-DDoS attacks often involve externalities that can be very difficult for enterprises to manage, and cooperation between all the involved parties may be necessary to mitigate these attacks.
+DDoS attacks often involve externalities that can be a challenge for enterprises to manage, and cooperation between all the involved parties may be necessary to mitigate these attacks.

 Enterprises can implement DDoS mitigation tools and services to protect against DDoS reflection attacks, but that's not all they should do to prevent them.
 They should also ensure none of their systems are exploited for use in DDoS attacks.
 Manufacturers also need to take steps to ensure that the devices they offer have minimal security controls.

 Implementing minimal security controls means disabling any functionality that is not necessary for internet-exposed systems.
 Servers for domain name systems (DNS), Network Time Protocol (NTP) or other internet protocols should be disabled if they are unrelated to the system's core function; doing so can prevent the device from being used in a DDoS reflection attack.

 Enterprises can also protect systems that provide frequently abused services, like DNS or NTP, to client systems by firewalling them from the internet.
 Internet-facing services can also be protected by implementing rate limiting or another outbound protection method, such as those described in the Internet Engineering Task Force's Best Current Practice No. 38 document, "Network Ingress Filtering: Defeating Denial of Service Attacks which employ IP Source Address Spoofing."